umbraco/UmbracoDocs/Extending/FileSystemProviders/index.md

 The MediaPath Scheme defines the current set of rules that decide the format of the Media Path when it is saved into the media archive wherever it is located.

-By default the MediaPath scheme used by Umbraco is the 'UniqueMediaPathScheme' this generates a unique 'folder' to place the uploaded image in eg
+By default the MediaPath scheme used by Umbraco is the `UniqueMediaPathScheme` this generates a unique 'folder' to place the uploaded image in eg.

 /media/dozdrg2f/mylovelyimage.jpg